 2. Western Lowland Gorillas

-Western lowland gorillas are one of the varieties of the western gorilla and are found in the lowland wetlands, primary, secondary, and mountain forests of central Africa.
+Western lowland gorillas are one of the varieties of the western gorilla and are found in the lowland wetlands (Also check out Animals That Live In Wetlands Around The World), primary, secondary, and mountain forests of central Africa.

 These gorillas live in Angola, the Republic of the Congo, Equatorial Guinea, Cameroon, Gabon, and the Central African Republic.